CRISPR cell line development with FluidFM®

 Overcome CRISPR delivery limitations with FluidFM: for multiplex genome editing and fast cell line development.

 The discovery of CRISPR-Cas9 for targeted gene engineering has revolutionized life sciences.
-Regardless of its broad introduction across many disciplines in biology, several challenges persist in making CRISPR engineering widely applicable.
-This is particularly the case for cell types where efficiency and viability are low, or multiple edits are required in a truly translational, monoclonal cell line.
+Regardless of its broad introduction across many disciplines in biology, several challenges persist in editing cell lines, particularly for sensitive cells, or when multiple edits are required.
 FluidFM offers a unique in-vitro solution to improve the efficiency and applicability of CRISPR across a variety of cell types and for cell line development.

 Ultra-gentle transfection method based on nano-injection